 What is F1's summer break, how long is it, and what does it mean for the teams?

-Following the Belgian Grand Prix, Formula 1 will head off for its annual summer break, with the championship resuming for the Dutch Grand Prix on August 23-25.
+Following the conclusion of the Belgian Grand Prix, Formula 1 is now undergoing its annual summer break, with no grand prix action set to take place until the Dutch Grand Prix at Zandvoort in late August.

-F1 is in the midst of its longest season yet, with a gruelling 24-race calendar taking teams and drivers to all corners of the globe.
+Arguably, F1 is the most in need of a summer break as it ever has been, with 2024 marking the sport's longest-ever season, with a grueling 24-race calendar that sees the teams and drivers travel all across the globe.

-F1 HEADLINES: Ricciardo READY for Red Bull as Perez question comes to an end

 This demanding schedule takes its toll, however, making the summer break crucial for everyone involved.